What is crystal methamphetamine?

 - Call 911 and stay with the person.

-- A meth overdose can look different.
+- A meth poisoning can look different.
 In some people it can lead to hyper agitation followed by cardiac arrest (heart attack).
 In others it can lead to the person being unresponsive.

 - Encouraging rest is very important but don’t force or restrain the person; this can be dangerous.
 If the person can walk, move them to a quiet space.
 If they want to walk around, go with them.